 After the pensioner, from Kirriemuir, explained the money was for workmen who'd told him he needed to pay cash to have repairs to his house carried out, the bank stopped the transaction and notified police.
-It was also discover by bank staff that the pensioner had recently written two cheques for a total sum of £26000 for similar work, prompt action by staff who cancelled the cheques ensured the male did not lose any money.
+It was also discovered by bank staff that the pensioner had recently written two cheques for a total sum of £26000 for similar work.
+Prompt action by staff who cancelled the cheques ensured the male did not lose any money.

 Tayside Division are now treating this incident as suspected fraud and have launched an investigation.
 They're also appealing for witnesses and anyone with information to come forward.